-- Minimum requirement is a completed secondary education NQF level 4 or an equivalent NQF level 5 gualification; and - A degree or advanced diploma or equivalent qualification at NQF level 7 is recommended.
+- Minimum requirement is a completed secondary education NQF level 4 or an equivalent NQF level 5 qualification; and - A degree or advanced diploma or equivalent qualification at NQF level 7 is recommended.

-LEANNING ACTIVITIES

 ACTIVITY HOURS CREDITS

 Contact time (Lectures) - -

-Online - -
+Distance - -

 Workshops - -

 Work-based learning - -

-Independent reading/ interacting with learning material/online activities 15 -
+Independent reading/ interacting with learning material/distance activities 15 -

 Preparation for and completion of assignments and other assessment activities 10 -

 Tutorials - -

 Other (specify) 15 -

 Total hours 40 -

 Total number of credits - 0

-- 40 hours over 8 weeks to complete the programme. - The SLP will run throughout the year. - A student can start this on-line qualification at any given time.
+- 40 hours over 8 weeks to complete the programme. - The SLP will run throughout the year. - A student can start this distance qualification at any given time.

-The purpose of this SLP is to introduce students specialising in the fields of accountancy, taxation, auditing and assurance, risk management and control financial management and management-decision making to understand the implications of new technologies including machine learning, natural language processing and robotics on the accounting profession and their future role within business in the era dominated by Artificial Intelligence.
+The purpose of this SLP is to introduce students specialising in the fields of accountancy, taxation, auditing and assurance, risk management and control financial management and management-decision-making to understand the implications of new technologies including machine learning, natural language processing and robotics on the accounting profession and their future role within business in the era dominated by Artificial Intelligence (AI) and to be able to perform basic programming.

-ONLINE MODULE
+DISTANCE MODULE

 MODULE NAME MODULE CODE

 Artificial Intelligence: Perspectives for Professionals in Business S3PAO11